Skip to main content

 Why do I have all-or-nothing thinking?

-You may have all-or-nothing thinking because of life events that have made you feel overwhelmed, helpless, and hopeless.
-Negative situations can cause a cognitive distortion where you expect and look for the negative.
+You may have all-or-nothing thinking because of life events that left you feeling overwhelmed, helpless, and hopeless.
+None of that is your fault.
+Hard situations can create a cognitive distortion where you start to expect and look for the negative.
 All-or-nothing thinking may also be present with post-traumatic stress disorder.

 Why is all-or-nothing thinking bad?

-All-or-nothing thinking is terrible because it impedes your relationships, undermines your confidence, and can lead to other mental health conditions.
-All-or-nothing thinking is a severe cognitive distortion but one that can be treated.
+All-or-nothing thinking is harmful because it strains your relationships, undermines your confidence, and can accompany other mental health struggles.
+It is a strong cognitive distortion, but one you can learn to manage.

 How to stop all-or-nothing thinking?

-To stop all-or-nothing thinking, you will have to retrain your brain.
-Be curious about what situations trigger all-or-nothing thinking and practice compassion instead of criticism.
-Over time, you will learn to respond healthier to situations that used to trigger fear and anxiety.
+Stopping all-or-nothing thinking means gently retraining your brain, and that takes time, so be patient with yourself.
+Get curious about which situations set off the pattern, and practice compassion instead of criticism.
+Little by little, you’ll learn to respond in healthier ways to the situations that used to trigger fear and anxiety.

 Now that you’ve started your journey to crush cognitive distortion, keep shifting your mindset with 120 Positive Daily Affirmations.
 Plus, don’t miss these 10 Surprising Affirmations to Instantly Feel Better!